How to Get Your Driving Record

 Each driving record contains pertinent information about the driver named.
 As such, DMV driving records are often ordered by different parties for various purposes.
 Motorists may order driving records to verify the accuracy of the reports.
 Employers, meanwhile, may request complete driving records before deciding on a potential employee’s candidacy as a professional driver.
-To learn more about these history reports, the information they contain and how to order them quickly and conveniently, review the sections provided below:
+For more specific information about these history reports, the information they contain and how to order them quickly and conveniently, please visit your state’s page:

 Select a state to begin: